lgreski/datasciencectacontent/markdown/statinf-permutationTests.md

 <img src="./images/statinf-permutationTests01.png">

 Notice that the probability value is *> 0.05*.
-Therefore, we would fail to reject the null hypothesis at alpha = 0.05 that the two groups came from the same distribution.
+Therefore, we would fail to reject the null hypothesis at alpha = 0.05 that the two groups came from the same distribution, and conclude that the two groups do in fact come from the same underlying distribution.

 Now, let's change the data so that the second group has a mean of 50 instead of 5,000 and rerun the test.